How to Develop Leaders at Your Organization

-When I speak with senior leaders who want to develop leadership talent in their organization, I often ask them what success should look like and how will it be measured.
+When we talk with senior leaders who want to develop leadership talent in their organization, we often ask them what success should look like and how will it be measured.
 The answer to this question is often along the lines of, “We aren’t sure.”

 It’s a common dilemma — you want to develop your leaders, so where should you start?
-This is a challenging question to answer without some form of process and frame of reference.
+But it’s a challenging question to answer without some form of process and frame of reference.

 Human capital development is a powerful way to improve your organization and can yield significant results such as lower turnover and increased performance, but its complexity makes it difficult to execute.

 To begin the process, you need to have a frame of reference.
 At CCL, we have the one of the largest leadership research databases in the world based on decades of 360 assessments, and a rich body of evidence-based science used to accelerate leadership performance.
 We’ve extensively studied many leadership competencies — ranging from strategic planning to self-awareness — that have strong cause-and-effect relationships to success.
-These leadership competencies can be developed and measured for impact in the organization.
-But 56 is a big number — which ones should you focus on?
-Which ones are important for success today and which ones are important for success in the future?
-And how would you rate your current performance on these competencies?
+These leadership competencies can be developed and measured for impact in your organization.

-- First, identify the dimensions where you will put most of your work.
-It helps to separate this process into 3 distinct categories: Developing Self, Developing Others, and Developing the Organization.
+- Identify the dimensions where you will put most of your development work.
+It helps to separate this process into subcategories of developing self, developing others, and developing the organization.

-- Have an initial selection process with key stakeholders to identify which competencies that matter most in the 3 dimensions above.
+- Have an initial selection process with key stakeholders to identify which competencies matter most in the 3 dimensions above at your organization.

 - Implement a process of identifying how your organization currently performs in each competency.
-We recommend obtaining confidential feedback from many stakeholders in the your organization to gain an accurate understanding and help determine where best to invest in development.
+We recommend obtaining confidential feedback from stakeholders and using your people data to gain an accurate understanding and help determine where best to invest in development.

-- Summarize a plan for the first stage of development and create an action plan for ongoing rigor.
+- Summarize a plan for development and evaluation.
 Communicating the plan and measuring impact is critical to ensure stakeholder buy-in.

 This process is fairly simple, but it requires diligence.
 Taking careful consideration of priorities, competencies, and cause-and-effect relationships can yield an effective leadership development initiative, but only if you dedicate sufficient resources to planning, execution and follow through.